zoltan914/pets-adoption-platform/README.md

 - Email: `user@example.com`
 - Password: `password123`

+For running the postman test collection additional configurations are needed, see below

 ### Features of Sample Data

 - **Diverse Pet Profiles**: Various breeds, ages (0.3 to 9 years), and sizes